thelonewolf39/My-Game/README.md

 ---

 ## Modding Policy
-The current version of the game is closed-source.
+The current version of the game is closed-source as of right now.
-Every version that becomes 3 releases old will be published as open-source for anyone to study, modify, or fork.

-- Latest 3 versions: Closed-source, supported.
-- Versions older than that: Open-source, unsupported.

-This way, you can mod older versions freely, while the newest releases keep moving forward.
+Eventually, I'll make a modding website so you can all mod my game.